saadiyatsurfer/saadiyatsurfer.github.io/_posts/2023-10-02-cultural-heritage-by-the-numbers.md

 ![Persian Word Cloud](/assets/images/persian.png)

 What particularly caught our attention was the surprising similarity in language between Ottoman and Persian cultures.
-Words like "manuscript," "folio," and "text" were shared between these two cultures.
-Furthermore, it was also interesting to see that the phrase “Persian texts” appeared in the Ottoman culture word cloud, highlighting their historical connections.
+Words like *manuscript*, *folio*, and *text* were shared between these two cultures.
+Furthermore, it was also interesting to see that the phrase *Persian texts* appeared in the Ottoman culture word cloud, highlighting their historical connections.

 What stood out the most in our research was the consistent prominence of religion in all three cultures.
-We found words like "Cross," "Prophet," and "Qu’ran" recurring frequently.
+We found words like *Cross*, *Prophet*, and *Qu’ran* recurring frequently.
 This emphasizes the significant role that religion played in shaping these societies, underlining its enduring influence on their values, traditions, and identities throughout history.